CamLogie/CV/README.md

 ## Cameron Logie

-I am a budding full-stack web developer currently learning at Makers Academy, and due to graduate in December 2020.

 Before joining Makers, I studied psychology at King's College London and graduated with a 2-1.
 I joined a recruitment company straight out of university to work on my sales and people skills.
 I planned on working there for at least a year, until COVID-19 took the world by storm.
 I was placed on furlough in April 2020, started to work on my software engineering skills and never went back.

 I have truly enjoyed this process of becoming a software developer.
 It is a unique  position that allows me to learn a vast array of different systems and tools, become a better problem solver, become a better researcher, create programs that interest me, and share my passion for technology with other like-minded individuals.
 I am looking forward to developing more skills and competencies as I progress through this journey.